-What are Cajun Spices?
+What Spices are in Cajun Seasoning?

 - Much like a chai spice blend, there are dozens and dozens of different Cajun spice blends you can buy or make at home.
 They are all a bit different from one another — some might contain all of the spices ever found in a blend, while others might only have a few.
 And of course, there are all sorts of combinations in between.